hugsch/digital-garden-old/content/garden/VSE-workspace/index.md

 lastmod: 2022-11-28
 draft: false
 garden_tags: ["blender", "VSE"]
 summary: "The default VSE workspace is already very user-friendly.
-However, as with most Blender components, you can heavily customize the UI."
+As with most Blender components, you can heavily customize the UI."
 status: "seeding"
 ---